MicrosoftDocs/intellicode/docs/custom-models.md

 - Any team models you've trained
 - Any team models that are associated with the Git repository you’re working in

-You don't need to manage which models apply to which solution or codebase because IntelliCode takes care of this for you.
+You don't need to manage which models apply to which solution or codebase because IntelliCode takes care of this.

 ## Types of team completions models

 There are two ways you can obtain team completions models:

 1. **Repository-associated**:
 Models are tied to the repository.
 All users who can clone and edit the repository are granted automatic access to the model.
-Your codebase must be under Git source control and pushed to a remote using our [Azure Pipelines Task](https://aka.ms/vsic/xtn/ado) or our [GitHub Action](https://aka.ms/vsic/xtn/github) from your CI build to create a repository-associated model.
+Your codebase must be under Git source control and pushed to a remote using [Azure Pipelines Task](https://aka.ms/vsic/xtn/ado) or [GitHub Action](https://aka.ms/vsic/xtn/github) from your CI build to create a repository-associated model.

 2. **Machine-associated**: Models are available only on the machine they're trained upon.